-- Different states have different laws on the notice period an insurance company must give before cancelling a policy.
+- States have different laws on the notice period an insurance company must give before canceling a policy.

 What is car insurance reinstatement?

-Car insurance reinstatement is a process of getting your insurance coverage restored.
-If you find yourself with a canceled policy, ask your insurance company about reinstating it.
-You can submit an application to resume your insurance plan, but there are chances that they might decline your request.
+Car insurance reinstatement is the process of getting your insurance coverage restored.
+If you have a canceled policy, ask your insurance company about reinstating it.
+You can apply to resume your insurance plan, but there are chances that they might decline your request.

-With this particular reinstatement, you will get your coverage back on an effective date that is after the date when it had been cancelled.
+With this reinstatement, you will get your coverage back on an effective date after the date when it was cancelled.
 And a gap will show up on your insurance history.

-If you are able to get your insurance policy reinstated without any lapse in coverage, then you can keep up with your state’s financial responsibility requirements and insurance costs.
+If you can get your insurance policy reinstated without any lapse in coverage, then you can keep up with your state’s financial responsibility requirements and insurance costs.
 You’ll be able to maintain compliance of the lienholder’s insurance policy as well.

 What happens if car insurance is canceled?

-The cancellation of an insurance policy means that an insurance contract has been terminated before the end of the policy period.
+Insurance policy cancelation means an insurance contract has been terminated before the end of the policy period.
 The car insurance policy can be canceled by either the insured or insurer before its expiration or termination date.

 However, state laws differ when it comes to cancellation rules.
 When you apply for coverage and start a new auto insurance policy, the insurance company has the right to cancel your policy within the first few days of your new policy.
-This period is known as the binding period, and it typically lasts 60 days.
+This period is known as the binding period, typically lasting 60 days.

 After the binding period, your insurance company may be allowed to cancel your policy if: